avalanche-pwn/nrf54l15-dk-devenv/README.md

 # Recognition
-This was done as a part of my bachelor thesis under supervision of PhD Marek Bawiec from Wrocław University of Science and Technology.
+This was done as a part of my bachelor thesis under supervision of PhD Marek Bawiec and DSc, PhD, Eng, Maciej Nikodem from Wrocław University of Science and Technology.